-A "BOG" is an enrollment fee waiver provided by the state of California to California residents attending a California community college.
+A "CCPG Fee Waiver" or the California College Promise Grant is an enrollment fee waiver program provided by the state of California to California residents attending a California community college.
 This state fee waiver was designed to provide educational assistance for eligible students by waiving the enrollment fees.
-Students can apply by completing the online BOG Enrollment Fee Waiver application and/or the Free Application For Federal Student Aid (FAFSA).
-Students may qualify for the BOG based on receipt of certain forms of public assistance, by meeting specific income standards or by completing the FAFSA and having "financial need".
+Students can apply by completing the online California College Promise Grant application and/or the Free Application For Federal Student Aid (FAFSA).
+Students may qualify for the CCPG Fee Waiver based on receipt of certain forms of public assistance, by meeting specific income standards or by completing the FAFSA and having "financial need".
 This is the most accessible form of all financial aid programs offered at Irvine Valley College.

-You must complete and submit the FAFSA (Free Application for Federal Student Aid) to the federal processor.
-You can do this electronically at www.fafsa.gov and you will receive confirmation.
-Do not forget to list Irvine Valley College (IVC) on your FAFSA so that the College will receive your information electronically.
+You must complete and submit the FAFSA (Free Application for Federal Student Aid).
+You can do this electronically at www.fafsa.gov and you will receive a confirmation upon your FAFSA application being processed.
+Do not forget to list Irvine Valley College (IVC) on your FAFSA so that the College receives your information electronically.
 IVC's Title IV School Code is 025395.

-After the Financial Aid Office receives an electronic version of your financial aid application, the office will send you a missing information email notification for any additional documents (or information) that are needed to help complete your financial aid file.
-If you receive no email notification requesting additional information or if no required documents are listed on My Financial Aid Online, then please allow 2-4 weeks for the Financial Aid Office to process your information and award your financial aid.
+After the Financial Aid Office receives an electronic version of your FAFSA, the office will send you a missing information email notification for any additional documents (or information) that are needed to help complete your financial aid file.
+If you do not receive any email notification requesting additional information or if no required documents are listed on My Financial Aid Portal, then please allow 2-4 weeks for the Financial Aid Office to process your information and award your financial aid.
 You are encouraged to regularly check My Financial Aid Online for updates.

-Verification is proving that the information you reported on the FAFSA is correct.
-The Dept. of Education notifies the Financial Aid Office which files to audit.
-Usually, verification begins by submitting a photocopy of your and your parent's federal tax return transcripts and a verification worksheet.
-Additional information may be requested to resolve missing or conflicting information which will most likely delay the completion of you file.
+Verification is the process which students need to provide additional documentation or information to prove that the information theyreported on the FAFSA is correct.
+The U.S. Deptartment of Education notifies the Financial Aid Office which files to audit.
+Usually, verification begins by submitting a photocopy of your and/or your parent's federal tax return transcripts and a verification worksheet.
+Additional information may be requested to resolve missing or conflicting information which will most likely delay the completion of your file.

-No. You may be eligible for most federal and state financial aid if you attend school at least half-time (6 units or more), although the amount of financial aid received my be prorated according to the number of units a student is enrolled in at the time of the disbursement of aid.
+No. You may be eligible for most federal and state financial aid programs if you attend school at least half-time (6 units or more), however, the amount of financial aid received may be prorated according to the number of units a student is enrolled in at the time of the disbursement of aid.

 Generally, Pell Grant recipients receive two direct deposits or checks each semester.
 One deposit or check comes at the beginning of the term and one approximately half-way through the term.
 Other grant aid is disbursed once each semester.
 Work-Study students are paid once a month via a paycheck.
-For more information on disbursements please go to My Financial Aid Online.
+For more information on disbursements, please visit the "Disbursement Information" webpage.

 Not necessarily.
-Applicants who apply for federal financial aid and who are under the age of 24 when they complete the FAFSA, are considered to be dependent; unless the student:
+Applicants who apply for federal financial aid and who are under the age of 24 when they complete the FAFSA are considered to be dependents unless the student:

-- is married at the time of applying for federal student funds.
+- is married at the time of applying for federal student aid;

-- is a emancipated minor as determined by the court in the student's state of legal residence.
+- is a emancipated minor as determined by the court in the student's state of legal residence; or

 - has been determined to be an unaccompanied youth who is homeless.